-Polish regulatory system takes human factors into account both on the level of Atomic Law Act and several regulations including: Regulation of the Council of Ministers of 31 August 2012 on nuclear safety and radiological protection requirements which must be fulfilled by a nuclear facility design and Regulation Of The Council Of Ministers Of 31 August 2012 on the scope and method for the performance of safety analyses prior to the submission of an application requesting the issue of a licence for the construction of a nuclear facility and the scope of the preliminary safety report for a nuclear facility.
+Polish regulatory system takes human factors into account both on the level of Atomic Law Act and several regulations including: Regulation of the Council of Ministers of 31st August 2012 on nuclear safety and radiological protection requirements which must be fulfilled by a nuclear facility design ("Design Regulation") and Regulation of the Council of Ministers of 31st August 2012 on the scope and method for the performance of safety analyses prior to the submission of an application requesting the issue of a licence for the construction of a nuclear facility and the scope of the preliminary safety report for a nuclear facility ("Safety analysis Regulation").

-According to Article 36c section 1 item 3 of the Atomic Law Act nuclear facility design shall include solutions that safeguard reliable, stable, easy and safe operation of the nuclear facility, with particular attention to factors related to man-machine cooperation between personnel and operating systems, construction elements and installations.
+According to the Article 36c section 1 item 3 of the Atomic Law Act nuclear facility design shall include solutions that provide for reliable, stable, easy and safe operation of the nuclear facility, with particular attention to factors related to man-machine interactions between personnel and structures, systems and components.

-Also to ensure that the personnel working at a nuclear facility has all necessary knowledge and practice the head of organizational entity licenced to operate a nuclear facility is obliged to ensure preliminary and periodic trainings for workers at intervals defined in the licence, at least every 5 years (Atomic Law Act Art.
+Also, to ensure that the personnel working at a nuclear facility has all necessary knowledge and practice, the head of organizational entity licenced to operate a nuclear facility is obliged to ensure preliminary and periodic trainings for workers at intervals defined in the licence, but at least every 5 years (Atomic Law Act Art.
 11).
 For nuclear power plants these trainings shall address among others:

-- general radiological protection procedures; - procedures of conducting workplace-specific tasks and activities;
+- general radiological protection procedures; - procedures of conducting workplace-specific tasks and activities; - performance of tasks and activities using simulators of the actual nuclear installations.

-- performance of tasks and activities using simulators of the actual nuclear installations.
-The head organization is also obliged to prepare short-term personnel training plans at least once every 3 years and long term personnel training plans at 10 year interval.
+The head of organization is also obliged to prepare short-term personnel training plans at least once every 3 years and long-term personnel training plans at a10 year interval.
 Those plans have to be approved by the President of PAA.

-The Regulation on nuclear facility design provides more specific regulations.
+The Design Regulation provides more specific requirements.
 It states that the design shall apply solutions concerning safety level sequences in order to prevent any possible negative consequences caused by human error during nuclear facility operations or during the performance of maintenance activities concerning operations, including nuclear facility repairs and modernization (§.
 4.2.4)).

 Furthermore (§.
-43 of the The Regulation on nuclear facility design) nuclear facility shall be designed so as to minimise the possibility and limit the consequences of human error, with particular consideration being given to the spatial layout of the nuclear facility and to ergonomics.
+43 of the Design Regulation) nuclear facility shall be designed so as to minimise the possibility and limit the consequences of human error, with particular consideration being given to the spatial layout of the nuclear facility and to ergonomics.
 Nuclear facility design solutions shall ensure the conditions for the appropriate activities of the nuclear facility operator, taking into account the time available for these measures, the anticipated work environment and the psychological strain of nuclear facility operators.
 Nuclear facility design solutions shall minimise the probability of situations which require intervention measures by the nuclear facility operator over a short period of time; however, if such intervention measures are taken by the operator, the solutions shall ensure that: